-Pay your tuition and fees in person at the cashier windows in the lobby of Simmons Hall (show on map).
+Pay your tuition and fees in person through the Student Accounts drop box located in the entrance of Simmons Hall (show on map).

-Cash, checks and money orders are accepted in person.
+Checks and money orders are accepted through the drop box.
 Credit card payments must be made online through My Akron and CASHNet.

 To mail your tuition and fee payment by check, include your itemized statement and be sure to write your student ID number on your check.
 Make checks payable to The University of Akron.
 Mail your payment to: